 A Brown University graduate, he received his rabbinic degree in Israel and an MBA from Tulane University.
 Yonah is also a visual artist focused on abstract mixed media work.

-Rachel is currently pursuing a MS in Organizational Leadership & Innovation at The Zelikow School of Jewish Nonprofit Management at Hebrew Union College - Jewish Institute of Religion in Los Angeles.
+Rachel received her MS in Organizational Leadership & Innovation at The Zelikow School of Jewish Nonprofit Management at Hebrew Union College - Jewish Institute of Religion in Los Angeles.
 She earned her BA in International Studies Political Science, with an emphasis on Communication, at the University of California, San Diego.
-Rachel is a Founding Board Member of Alliance for Girls, the largest regional alliance of girl-serving organizations and leaders in the country, mobilizing girls’ champions to advance equitable communities in which every girl thrives.
-She is a Bay Area native and lives in Marin with her husband, Jeremy and dog, Finn!
+She is a Bay Area native and lives in Marin with her family.

 Kari is the Director of Human Resources at the Jim Joseph Foundation.
 She brings more than a decade of experience in Human Resources ranging from compensation, workforce analysis, and recruiting—where she began her HR career—to wellness, performance management, and strategic planning in more recent roles.
 She also had a brief stint as a Visitor Assistant Officer (or “ranger” as she calls it) for the San Diego Zoo and had to stop more than one visitor from entering an animal enclosure (her favorite animals there?
 Okapis.
 Look them up—they’re precious).
 Prior to joining the Foundation, Kari ran a human capital consulting business specializing in non-profit and start up organizations.